21 must buy best Polish souvenirs

 ‘Babushka Dolls is a souvenir that came to Poland from its Soviet past

-Best polish gifts – Wool slippers
+Best Polish gifts – Wool slippers

 Hand made Polish souvenirs are everywhere especially made from leather